nmshd/documentation/_docs_explore/63-blockchain.md

 A centrally hosted service can be scaled up and down in a very fast and effective way.
 Thus saving costs, energy and manpower.
 In addition, the overall throughput is very high.

 Speaking of energy: We love our planet.
-We envisioned a technology / architecture where it is not needed to spend hell-a-lot of energy to solve stupid puzzles only to decide who next is allowed to forge a new block on a blockchain.
+We envisioned a technology / architecture where it is not needed to spend a hell of a lot of energy to solve stupid puzzles only to decide who next is allowed to forge a new block on a blockchain.
 Those technologies might make sense for certain kinds of scenarios and usecases.
 But they cannot act as a main pillar for digitalizing whole economies and countries.

 We acknowledge, that there are decentralized technologies out there, which do not run on proof-of-work principles, primarily those which are based on a round-robin or proof-of-stake principles.
 Those are however usually linked with another central asset, a management/government layer which needs to be set up on top of the consortium.